The Informz API is a flexible tool that allows you to easily leverage Informz's deliverability and reporting capabilities with your application.

-We appreciate the need to be able to responsive and supportive through all aspects of developing an integration with Informz.
-Our API support team is ready to respond to any inquiries your development team might have in less than one business day.
+Our API support team is ready to respond to any inquiries your development team has in less than one business day.

 Sync Lists And Personalizations

 The key to a robust integration is to first plan how to keep the various lists of subscribers inside your system synced with those lists inside Informz.

 Before you begin developing, you'll need to understand a few key definitions in Informz.

 - Subscribers - A set of contacts, members, people, etc.